-Using the template provided, submit biographical sketches for the applicant and all key personnel listed in Section 6, including the applicant's mentor.
-Please note that the provided template is based on the NIH Biographical sketch but is not an exact match.
-Biographical Sketches must not exceed five

-(5) pages for each person and should provide the following information about each key person, starting with the applicant:
+Using the template provided, submit the applicant's biographical sketch.
+Please note that the provided template is based on the NIH Biographical sketch, but it is not an exact match.
+Biographical Sketches must not exceed five (5) pages and should provide the following information:

 Personal Statement: Briefly describe why your experience and qualifications make you particularly well- suited for your role in the project that is the subject of the application.
-Also, briefly describe any changes in primary field of interest and/or career gaps due to circumstances that may have affected your scientific advancement or productivity.
+Also, briefly describe any changes in primary field of interest and/or career gaps due to personal or professional circumstances that may have affected your scientific advancement or productivity.

-Positions, Scientific Appointments, and Honors: List in chronological order previous positions, concluding with your present position.
+Positions, Scientific Accomplishments, and Honors: List in chronological order previous positions, concluding with your present position.